YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

    `yosys -p ': minimum sequence of commands;' min.v`

-- alternatively can provide a single code-block which includes the minimized design as a "here document" followed by the sequence of commands which reproduce the error
+Alternatively, you can provide a single code-block which includes the minimized design as a "here document" followed by the sequence of commands which reproduce the error

   + see :doc:`/using_yosys/more_scripting/load_design` for more on heredocs.